Leveraging VLM-Based Pipelines to Annotate 3D Objects: Conclusions

+We explored the design space of VLM pipelines for captioning and open-vocabulary classification.
+We evaluated what VLMs are sensitive to, including changes in object view, question wording, prior inferences specified in the prompt, and access to the object's appearance.
+We introduced an algorithm (ScoreAgg) to marginalize over some of these factors---akin to how humans might arrive at an inference by examining an object from multiple angles.
+If the aggregation is not visually grounded, we showed it hallucinates using a simple indicator.

+Score-aggregated annotations serve as reliable representations for downstream inference.
+Our unsupervised visual sensitivity metric helps address the bottleneck of validation data in scaling VLM pipelines.
+Our outputs for Objaverse are available on our project page, and promise to serve a variety of applications (from retrieval to 3D generation and physical simulation).
+We hope our evaluations and insights also help shape VLM annotation pipelines in other contexts.

-\section{Limitations and Future Work}
+\subsection{Limitations and Future Work}

-At present we hand-picked the number of views and engineered the number and wording of questions used to collect VLM annotations.
-In the future this could be automated using the aggregate probability distribution to determine when additional VLM responses may be required (e.g., when the entropy is large).
-Variations of a question could also be generated automatically using an LLM.
+ScoreAgg's reliability is based on using numerous overlapping queries.
+When there's disjoint coverage across queries, it will likely drop infrequent details to produce a globally consistent caption.
+If we applied it to non-overlapping photos of a room (e.g., taken from the center) we can only expect a high-level caption rather than a combination of details across views.
+This limitation could be mitigated by increasing the field of view to ensure overlap (e.g., taking photos from the boundary of the room).
+We saw in our usage that ScoreAgg benefits from aggregating over more VLM queries (Figure~\ref{fig:increasing_i}).
+Hence, extra VLM compute could be deployed to boost query overlap and final accuracy.

+Another limitation concerns the aggregation function in Eq~\ref{eq2}.
+The log-sum-exp (LSE) helps balance contradictory signals and produce a globally reliable response.
+It would need to be modified if the goal was different---say if we wanted to detect whether a certain feature occurs in any view of an object.
+In such cases, it might be appropriate to replace the LSE function with a max.

-Perhaps the community will soon have access to VLMs which could process multi-view images simultaneously and produce a global response.
-While this would be an interesting direction, there is still value in less black-box approaches like ours.
-The SBMPA method is transparent and helps balance contradicting signals.
+Future generations of pretrained models might include VLMs capable of processing multi-view images simultaneously to produce a global response.
+While this would be an interesting direction, there is still value in approaches like ours: the ScoreAgg algorithm is transparent and helps mitigate black-box hallucination.

 Before this work can be applied to object identification using arbitrary images (e.g., from a mobile camera), it would be useful to develop a measure of the marginal value of specific new views or object complexity as a whole.
 Nonetheless, we hope our pipeline optimization approach will transfer to scene understanding beyond digital 3D objects.